Housing and homelessness in Moreton Bay

 Housing supply and homelessness are complex and multifaceted issues with all levels of government having a role to play.
 Council seeks to work collaboratively with the Federal and State Governments to improve support services and address underlying factors placing upward pressure on homelessness, such as lack of affordable housing.

-The Queensland Department of Communities, Housing and the Digital Economy (DCHDE) is the lead agency responsible for reducing homelessness in Queensland.
-DCHDE provide public housing and funding to housing and homelessness service providers.
-For more information, visit DCHDE.
+The Queensland Department of Housing is the lead agency responsible for reducing homelessness in Queensland.
+The Department provide public housing and funding to housing and homelessness service providers.
+For more information, visit Department of Housing.

 City of Moreton Bay does not provide housing for persons experiencing homelessness.
-Council refers persons experiencing homelessness to DCHDE and Moreton Bay Care Coordination team.
+Council refers persons experiencing homelessness to the Department of Housing and Moreton Bay Care Coordination team.

 When cases of homelessness are identified, Council will seek the person’s details and their consent to pass on their information to the Moreton Bay Care Coordination team for assessment and referral to personal support and accommodation services.